jakebutler/miralo/README.md

 # Todo App  📜

 This is a simple Todo app built with Next.js, TypeScript, Redux Toolkit, and local storage.
-It allows users to create, edit, and delete tasks and saves them in local storage to persist even after the page is refreshed.
+It allows users to create and delete tasks and saves them in local storage to persist even after the page is refreshed.

 ## Features :dart: